JPanThiago/Mission-Oriented-Controller-AutoGen/README.md

 | :--- | :---
 control_test  | The control code includes the dynamics and MPC for various robots.
-Specifically, the subfolder ''[Robotic Penguin](/control_test/RoboticPenguin/)'' contains the dynamics of the penguin-inspired robot. data  | The pre-sampling dataset for training models. model_environment  | The un-optimized Koopman models for comparative experiments and environment construction of the TDVPT and soft robot. model_koopman  | The optimized Koopman models. model_koopman_tem  | Koopman-based models stored during optimization. parameter  | Detailed parameters stored during optimization. ref_trajectories  | Soft robot trajectories provided by [Bruder *et al*](https://github.com/ramvasudevan/soft-robot-koopman).
+Specifically, the subfolder ''[Robotic Penguin](/control_test/RoboticPenguin/)'' contains the dynamics of the penguin-inspired robot. data  | The pre-sampling dataset for training models. model_environment  | The un-optimized Koopman-based models for comparative experiments and environment construction of the TDVPT and soft robot. model_koopman  | The optimized Koopman-based models. model_koopman_tem  | Koopman-based models stored during optimization. parameter  | Detailed parameters stored during optimization. ref_trajectories  | Soft robot trajectories provided by [Bruder *et al*](https://github.com/ramvasudevan/soft-robot-koopman).